Fuhrmann/xenforo-prefix-forum-listing/README.md

 Go to AdminCP -> Options -> Prefix Forum Listing to set some options to customize the output!
 Go to Appearance -> Styles Properties -> Prefix Forum Listing to set some styles to customize the output!

+## 1.2.3a

+To upgrade just copy the new folder and overwrite the old folder and upgrade the add-on using the new .xml in the .zip file.

+Fixes:
+- Fix to work with PHP 5.2

 ## 1.2.3

 To upgrade just copy the new folder and overwrite the old folder and upgrade the add-on using the new .xml in the .zip file.